PLI “Safe Return” Policy for In-Person Programs

 See Credit Details Below

 Companies doing business with the Federal Government are faced with a plethora of new laws and regulations – some seemingly at odds with others.
-Congress has enacted hundreds of new provisions in the past four years in an expressed intent to "reform" the procurement process, but adding new layers of complexity, e.g. the boundaries between Other Transaction Agreements (OTAs) and procurement contracts, new cybersecurity requirements, and much more.
+Congress has enacted hundreds of new provisions in the past several years in an expressed intent to "reform" the procurement process, but adding new layers of complexity, e.g. the boundaries between Other Transaction Agreements (OTAs) and procurement contracts, new cybersecurity requirements, and much more.
 At the same time, the Section 809 Panel presented Congress with almost 100 recommendations on simplifying procurement to quickly put ‘lethality into the hands of the warfighter.”
 What has Congress done, or will it do, with these recommendations?
 The False Claims Act ("FCA") is increasingly used to enforce contract terms and to interpret regulations, yet the impact of the FCA on acquisition is seldom addressed.
 This program will bring together leading government contracts law practitioners and policy makers for an in-depth discussion of important business considerations involved in participating in this market.
 Recent trends and best practices for companies operating in the federal government space will also be discussed.

 What You Will Learn